NATO takes over U.S.-built missile shield, amid Russian suspicion

 WARSAW NATO took command of a U.S.-built missile shield in Europe on Friday after France won assurances that the multi-billion-dollar system would not be under Washington's direct control.

-"Today we have decided to declare initial operational capability of the NATO ballistic missile defense system," NATO Secretary-General Jens Stoltenberg told a news conference.
+"Today we have decided to declare initial operational capability of the NATO ballistic missile defence system," NATO Secretary-General Jens Stoltenberg told a news conference.

 "This means that the U.S. ships based in Spain, the radar in Turkey and the interceptor site in Romania are now able to work together under NATO command and control," he said, adding that the umbrella was "entirely defensive" and "represents no threat to Russia's strategic nuclear deterrent".